KPSZ: Decline of AM Top 40

-Adult Contemporary: 1976–1986
+Adult contemporary: 1976–1986

 In 1976, the decision was made to move the top 40 format to FM as KMGK and for KIOA to switch to an adult contemporary format.
 KIOA fell to the middle of the pack as far as ratings went and some long term personalities left or took jobs off the air with the station.

 The station was stagnant and looking for its niche, when in 1984, Dic Youngs, a former on-air personality and currently a time salesman who had been with the station since 1966, started hosting the "Saturday Night Oldies Party".
-This feature became a hit immediately and helped to set the station in the right direction, and ran on KIOA through September 2007, when the show and host Youngs moved to sister station KRNT.
+This feature became a hit immediately and helped to set the station in the right direction, and ran on KIOA through September 2007, when the show and Youngs moved to sister station KRNT.

 Oldies era: 1986–1996

 Due to the success of the "Saturday Night Oldies Party", the format was changed to oldies on a full-time basis in 1986.
-This move brought KIOA to many of its original Top 40 hits and jingles.
+As part of the flip, KIOA began utilizing many of its jingles used during the station's original Top 40 run.

 The lone challenge to KIOA's dominance of the oldies market was from KFMG, which attempted to compete with KIOA from 1988 to 1992.
-KIOA counteracted this by having KDWZ switch to KIOA-FM and simulcasting the oldies onto FM.
+KIOA counteracted this by having KDWZ switch to KIOA-FM and simulcasting the oldies format on FM.
 In 1988, KIOA moved into newly constructed studios at 5161 Maple Drive in Pleasant Hill, Iowa.
 In 1993, the station was purchased by Saga Communications and moved to its present location at 1416 Locust Street in downtown Des Moines.

 KXTK: 1996–2002

-In 1996, the station had its first call letter change ever, changing to KXTK, leaving KIOA and oldies programming to KIOA-FM exclusively.
+On December 16, 1996, the station had its first call letter change ever, changing to KXTK, leaving KIOA and oldies programming to KIOA-FM exclusively.
 The new station was known as "Talk 940" and featured nationally syndicated talk shows with no local news or programming.
-The station never took off and in 1999 it went back to simulcasting KIOA except for the morning drive time which featured Don Imus, syndicated from New York City.
+The station never took off, and in February 1999, it went back to simulcasting KIOA except for the morning drive time, which featured Don Imus, syndicated from New York City.
+By the end of the year, Imus was dropped from the station.
+In February 2000, KXTK began adding some sports radio programming in certain dayparts.

-In 2000, Michael Gartner, the owner of the Iowa Cubs, reached a lease agreement with Saga Communications to lease the station.
+In October 2000, Michael Gartner, the owner of the Iowa Cubs, reached a lease agreement with Saga Communications to lease the station.
 The station retained the KXTK calls, but was now known as "Sports 940, The Big Ticket".
 During this time the studios were located at Sec Taylor Stadium at 350 SW 1st Street in Des Moines.
 "The Big Ticket" carried Sporting News Radio network programs, local talk shows with personalities such as Larry Morgan and Steve Deace, and I-Cubs, Drake Bulldogs, and Nebraska Cornhuskers games.
-During this time the station had competition from KXNO and KJJC.
-Des Moines proved to be too small a market for three sports stations and KXTK was the first casualty.
+During this time, the station had competition from KXNO and KJJC.
+Des Moines proved to be too small a market for three sports stations, and KXTK was the first casualty.
 This ended the lease arrangement, and Saga Communications took control of the station again on September 3, 2002.